przebro/overseer/README.md

 - [Getting Started](#getting-started)

 ### About
 Overseer is a workflow manager and a task scheduler.
-In overseer tasks are controlled by resources: tickets and flags. this feature makes it easy to create robust and flexible workflows.
+In overseer tasks are controlled by resources: tickets and flags.
+This feature makes it easy to create robust and flexible workflows.
 Overseer is inspired by Control-M from BMC.

 Note that currently, overseer is in a demo stage; therefore, some parts of a project will change.